 Heapster is currently causing some confusion given that it is used to show both core pipeline metrics and services metrics.
 In reality, you can remove Heapster and nothing bad will happen to the core Kubernetes scheduling and orchestration scenarios.
 It was the default monitoring pipeline and I guess it still is the default in a lot of distributions.
 But you don’t have to use it at all.

 So, the Kubernetes community wanted to make the separation clearer between core and services monitoring pipelines.
 Hence, Heapster will be deprecated and replaced by the Metrics Server (MS) as the main source of aggregated core metrics.
 Think of the MS as a trimmed down version of Heapster.
 Major immediate changes are: (1) No historical data or queries, (2) eliminating a lot of container-specific metrics, pod focus metrics only.
 Metrics Server is meant to provide core metrics that are needed for core Kubernetes scenarios, such as autoscaling, scheduling, etc., likely to take place in 2019 releases.

-Infrastore will store Metric Server historical data with a support of simple SQL-like queries.
+Infrastore will store Metric Server historical data with the support of simple SQL-like queries.
 It will support initially metrics collected by the Metrics Server.
-My guess, because Kubernetes community love extensibility, they will make it extensible and allow custom metrics to be added to the Metrics Server and its store.
+My guess, because the Kubernetes community love extensibility, they will make it extensible and allow custom metrics to be added to the Metrics Server and its store.

 Empower developers to delivery secure and compliant software with trusted application delivery and policy as code.
 Learn more.

 Automate your deployments with continuous application delivery and GitOps.
 Read this blog to learn more.